Skip to main content

 Show quiz

-1. Which table links students to the classes they take each semester?
+1. Which table links orders to the products purchased?

-2. What does the dept_id column in the student table represent?
+2. What does the preferred_category_id column in the customer table represent?

 3. Which SQL keyword lists the columns you want to retrieve?